johnfedoruk/bangular/aio/content/guide/http.md

 Most front-end applications communicate with backend services over the HTTP protocol.
 Modern browsers support two different APIs for making HTTP requests: the `XMLHttpRequest` interface and the `fetch()` API.

-The `HttpClient` in `@angular/common/http` offers a simplified client HTTP API for Angular applications that rests on the `XMLHttpRequest` interface exposed by browsers.
+The `HttpClient` in `@bangular/common/http` offers a simplified client HTTP API for Bangular applications that rests on the `XMLHttpRequest` interface exposed by browsers.
 Additional benefits of `HttpClient` include testability features, typed request and response objects, request and response interception, `Observable` apis, and streamlined error handling.